 What You Need to Know About Heroin

 Heroin, horse, smack, cheese, gum.
-By any name, it's a killer drug and, until recently, was not considered a problem among children of middle-class parents.
+By any name, it's a killer drug.
+Until recently, heroin was not thought to be a problem among children of middle-class parents.
 But lately, heroin has been showing up in new places.
 Today, the typical user could be the child, teen, or adult next door.

 These younger addicts account for some dangerous new patterns in the way heroin is used:

 It can be the child's first drug experience.
-Children do not always start with "gateway" drugs (drugs that lead to other drugs), such as marijuana, and then move up.
+Children do not always start with "gateway" drugs (drugs that lead to other drugs), like marijuana, and then move up.
+A gateway drug is one that leads to other drugs.

 It's a social activity.
 Heroin used to be thought of as something done alone.
 Now it's not unusual to see it used in a group setting such as teen parties.